 A tragic case from the United Kingdom involving bottle feeding recently made headlines, highlighting this issue.
 According to the BBC, a mom named Chloe Masters had left her 4-month-old son Alex in the care of his godmother, Claire Sawyer.
 The case is from 2015, and although Sawyer seems to have changed her story over the past few years, according the most recent report, baby Alex was left to sleep in his car seat with a bottle of milk propped up on a blanket while Sawyer napped.

-When Sawyer woke up, just 30 minutes later, the baby was hunched over his car seat with blanket over his face, not breathing.
+When Sawyer woke up, just 30 minutes later, the baby was hunched over his car seat with a blanket over his face, not breathing.
 He was taken to the hospital, where he died.
 The postmortem exam revealed that Alex’s cause of death was inhaled milk into his lungs.
 (It should be noted, too, that letting your baby fall asleep in their car seat when they are not in the car is also considered unsafe and babies have died as a result of this practice as well.)

 Baby Alex’s story is awful and horrifying, and although most instances of bottle propping do not result in death, it’s an important lesson for any of us who might have a young bottle feeding baby, or who might ever care for one.